sspabhishek/sspabhishek/README.md

 <br clear="both">

 <h2 align="center">Hi 👋!
-My name is Abhishek Kumar and I'm a Software Developer by mind and an Electronics Engineer by heart.</h2>
+My name is Abhishek Kumar and I'm a Software Developer by mind and an Electronics Engineers by heart.</h2>

 ###